halkyon/edge-ci-test/README.md

 		&& psql -U postgres -c "create database integration" \
 		&& /gateway/testsuite/integration/run.sh'
 ```

+TODO: The test scripts are currently hosted in Gateway-ST, but ultimately should
+reside in the edge-ci container.

 Note: `GOMODCACHE` volume and environment variable aren't strictly required, but
 help to speed things up by using your local Go cache instead of downloading